• Skip to primary navigation

 Instructions

-*You need a charcoal grill for this recipe.
-Depending on the size of the grill, you may have to add coals part way through to maintain the heat*
+If you're using a charcoal grill, depending on the size of the grill, you may have to add coals part way through to maintain the heat

 *If you don't have a charcoal grill, you can light one side of a gas grill only*

-*The grill should maintain a temperature of 225-250F*
+The grill needs to maintain a temperature of 225-250F

 *You're dealing with hot ribs a few times in this recipe, be prepared with oven mitts and a big spatula.
 You might also want a sheet pan to carry the hot ribs on!*